askimed/nf-test/docs/getting-started.md

 # Getting started

-This guide helps you to understand the concepts of nf-test and to learn writing your first test cases.
-Please check if you have [installed](installation.md) nf-test properly on your computer before you start.
+This guide helps you to understand the concepts of nf-test and to learn writing your first test case.
+Before you start, please check if you have [installed](installation.md) nf-test properly on your computer.
 Also, this guide assumes that you have a basic knowledge of Groovy and unit testing.
 The [Groovy documentation](http://groovy-lang.org/documentation.html) is the best place to learn its syntax.

 ## Let's get started
-For this example we use the [`nf-test-examples`](https://github.com/askimed/nf-test-examples) pipeline.
-The included example code has been developed by the Nextflow community for a [recent paper](https://www.nature.com/articles/s41592-021-01254-9).
+For this example we use the [`nf-test-examples`](https://github.com/askimed/nf-test-examples) pipeline, which has been developed by the Nextflow community for a [recent paper](https://www.nature.com/articles/s41592-021-01254-9).
 We used the code and adapted it to the new DSL2 syntax using modules (required by nf-test).
-Open the terminal and clone the pipeline:
+First, open the terminal and clone the pipeline:

 ```bash
 # clone nextflow pipeline